ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 ### Globalization

+For now we do not intend to alter behavor for `ltr` vs `rtl` settings.

 #### Localization

 Localization will be enabled through the `lang` setting provided by the `nimble-theme-provider` or root `<html>` element, which will then be passed as the `locale` to the JS native APIs (e.g. `Intl.NumberFormat`).